 The NCC performance requirements stipulate that an external wall (including openings around windows and doors) must prevent the penetration of water that could cause (a) unhealthy or dangerous conditions, or loss of amenity for occupants; and (b) undue dampness or deterioration of building elements.
 The details in this Guide address these requirements.

-1.3 PRODUCT RANGE OF PENTARCH CLADDING AND LININGS
+1.3 PRODUCT RANGE OF PENTARCH FORESTRYTM CLADDING

-Pentarch Australian hardwood cladding and lining boards are only available as seasoned, kiln dried timber.
+Pentarch Forestry Australian hardwood cladding is only available as seasoned, kiln dried timber.
 The seasoned boards are dressed, have a machined profiled face and rebated joints.

 1.3.1 CLADDING